 Stages Repertory Theatre artistic director Kenn McLaughlin helms the production about the ambitious and morally ambiguous Mizner brothers, whose American spirit – and quest for fame and fortune – took them from Alaska to Boca Raton, and even New York City.
 The equity theatre is the first in the country to produce the musical that is licensed by Music Theatre International, which handles the entirety of the Sondheim canon, including Sweeney Todd, Company, Follies and Into the Woods.

+Road Show, which underwent several workshops and developmental stagings, not to mention several titles — Gold!, Bounce and Wise Guys — arrived in New York just months before the Bernie Madoff scandal rocked investors in a Mizner-esque fashion in the spring of 2009.
 McLaughlin draws ties to Houston's own Enron scandal (also famously dramatized on stage) when looking at Road Show and its appeal to Texas audiences.
 "Those executives were on the boards of our theatres.
 Those employees are our audiences," he said.
 "A scam-and-crash, the logic behind it, this is the story of our neighbors.
 Houston is one of the towns least affected by the crash of 2008, and there is a lot of pride about that too.
 One of the actors after the first read-through [of Road Show] said, 'This is so Houston,' and I totally agree.
 This town itself is the quintessence of the American Dream."

 Here's how Stages Rep bills its production: Road Show is "based on the true story of brothers Addison and Wilson Mizner, whose unchecked pioneer spirit fueled their epic adventure across America in the early 20th century.
 Whether bamboozling miners during the Alaska Gold Rush or fleecing the rich in Boca Raton, the Mizner brothers were their era's proof positive that the road to the American Dream can be a seductive, treacherous tightrope walk."